1795 Gallery 179 Wollaton Street, Nottingham NG1 5GE Oct. 11 – Nov. 8, 2019

-For this exhibition the gallery is imagined as an aviary, holding birds in the form of paintings, released there by the artist.
-Some congregate in small groups, some are more solitary, while others are caged.
-The impetus for transforming the gallery into an aviary comes from reading Martin Heidegger’s commentary on Plato’s Theaetetus.
+For this exhibition, the gallery was imagined as an aviary, holding birds in the form of paintings, released there by the artist, Derek Hampson.
+Some artworks congregated in small groups, some were more solitary, while others were caged.
+The impetus for transforming the gallery into an aviary came from reading Martin Heidegger’s commentary on Plato’s Theaetetus.
 In the latter text, Plato likens our memory to an aviary, a container in which we store experiences in the form of birds that we have captured and placed there.
 When released into this enclosure these experiences are forgotten; it is only when we enter the aviary and catch hold of a bird, that the past experience it represents is recalled.

 The aviary Plato creates is in the form of a simile, an image which directs our understanding beyond what it depicts.
 The exhibition extended the scope of this simile, by making it concrete within the gallery.
 Like Plato’s aviary, the gallery is understood as a container, which holds birds, specifically pigeons.
 They are present as paintings depicting pigeons in a variety of circumstances; some appear as caged, some in lofts and some in the sky.